ekhi-arzac/DownfallEngine/README.md

 # DownfallEngine

-A custom game engine built with modern C++ and OpenGL.
+A custom graphic engine built with modern C++ and OpenGL.

 ## Features